 In the usual case, Internet mail travels from your desktop to your outbound mail server.
 From there, it is routed over a series of “third-party” mail servers until it reaches the mail server for the address you sent it to.
 From there, the final user will download it.
 All these transfers happen in plain text, so the contents of your message and any attachments are wide open for spam readers, security hackers and other dangerous elements.

 You and your local mail provider have no control over which servers your message might hit as it travels to the destination.

 With Medinet Mail the data stays completely in Canada and is not routed through US or International servers – only through our dedicated state of the industry encrypted server in Ottawa.
 (The technical details: Web traffic is all encrypted using TLS.
 Databases are encrypted using 256 bit AES.)

 Physicians will find many different uses for our secure email.
 You can exchange confidential patient information with colleagues, send medical histories and consultation letters to other medical offices, request appointments, all in a completely safe and secure environment.

 We expect that some physicians will want to use Medinet Mail to communicate securely with patients.
 Since patients can send and receive messages at no charge once they are set up as a guest, keeping in touch becomes easy and convenient.

 How does Medinet Mail work?

 Messages travel from your desktop over a secure channel to our mail servers.
 If your addressee is a Medinet Mail user, it will go directly to the Outlook or webmail inbox.
 If your addressee is not a user yet, they will get a message from us asking them to register as a guest on the system.
-This is a one-time setup; from there on, messages will arrive auto
+This is a one-time setup; from there on, messages will arrive automatically.